ilanl/react-map-api/README.md

 Follow these steps: https://github.com/facebook/create-react-app

+## Context, Reducers, State

+While I used in the past [React Redux](https://redux.js.org/basics/usage-with-react/), I decided to check how React Context API would help me reduce my code significantly.
+You can read me about React-Context [here] (https://reactjs.org/docs/context.html).

+## Components

+We'll have the following components:

+1. View
+2. List
+3. ItemDetails
+4. EditForm
+5. AddForm
+6. Map

+NB: While useContext hook is great, it's not recommended to put everything in the global context.

 # Instructions

 Don't forget to replace the ```GOOGLE_MAP_API_KEY = '<YOUR API KEY>'``` with your own **GOOGLE_MAP_API_KEY**